 A continent of over 1 billion people, thousands of languages, dozens of countries, and a median age of 19.5, Africa stands out as a continent flush with opportunities for productive research collaborations and transformative educational experiences for MIT and African students alike.

-MIT-Africa at MISTI offers MIT students the opportunity to explore their chosen fields of study while navigating the many different cultures and languages of Africa.
+MIT-Africa offers MIT students the opportunity to explore their chosen fields of study while navigating the many different cultures and languages of Africa.
 Our approach to working with partners in Africa is grounded in mutually beneficial collaborations in research, education, and innovation.
 At MISTI, we believe that a substantive, practical work or research experience abroad should be an integral part of a world-class science and technology education.

 Each year, MISTI sends dozens of MIT interns to Africa.
 Placement countries include Uganda, Ghana, Mauritius, Tanzania, Botswana, Kenya, South Africa and others.
 Students work at universities, corporations, governments, and non-profits.